Bangladesh Air Force

-The Bangladesh Air Force (BAF) (বাংলাদেশ বিমান বাহিনী) is the aerial warfare branch of the Bangladesh Armed Forces.
-The air force is primarily responsible for air defence of Bangladesh's sovereign territory as well as providing air support to the Bangladesh Army and Bangladesh Navy.
-Furthermore, the BAF has a territorial role in providing tactical and strategic air transport and logistics capability for the country.
+The Bangladesh Air Force (বাংলাদেশ বিমান বাহিনী; abbreviated as BAF) is the aerial warfare branch of the Bangladesh Armed Forces, responsible for defending the airspace of Bangladesh and supporting national security operations.
+Operating under the Ministry of Defence, the BAF conducts air defence, reconnaissance, transport, and disaster relief missions.
+Established during the 1971 Liberation War, the Bangladesh Air Force has actively participated in United Nations peacekeeping operations and regional security initiatives.